eclipse-archived/ceylon-lang.org/documentation/tour/functions.md

 # #{page.title}

-This is the ninth part of the Tour of Ceylon.
+This is the tenth part of the Tour of Ceylon.
 In the [previous leg](../modules) we looked at modules.
 This leg covers functions.

 ## First class and higher order functions